Are Floating Stairs Safe?

 This is great option to reduce the slip risk while still maintaining a minimal, unobtrusive aesthetic.

-An even grippier solution is to get a grippy tape and put it on the front of your tread.
+A solution that provides more traction is to get a gritty, no-slip tape and put it on the front of your tread.
 This will create a high-friction surface but will distract from the natural beauty of the wood tread.
 Grip tape solutions are common in commercial applications but can be used in residential projects.

 All Stairways can be Dangerous